Keaon Koloamatangi: Early life

 Koloamatangi grew up in Burwood, New South Wales idolising Sonny Bill Williams and Willie Mason but has been a South Sydney junior since he was a kid thanks to his dad Izzy.
-Keaon was a Mascot Jets junior & once said "Dad wanted me to play for Mascot because they always won!
+Keaon was a Mascot Jets junior and once said "Dad wanted me to play for Mascot because they always won!
 Instead of putting me in the Canterbury comp he wanted me in the Souths comp because he knew a lot of people, a lot of great players came from there."
 Keaon attended Ashfield Boys High School, he was an outstanding junior sportsman representing the school in a wide variety of sports and still holds several school swimming records.